chasinggreg/DE_Roadmap/AZ-900 Microsoft Azure Fundamentals.md

 As a service means which party will manage the particular layer and all the layers below.

-<ul><li>Software layer consists the application (application code and set) & the application data</li>
+- Software layer consists the application (application code and set) & the application data
-<li>Platform layer means all the supporting software and the operating system required to host the application</li>
+- Platform layer means all the supporting software and the operating system required to host the application
-<li>Infrastructure layer consists hardware the infrastructure and virtualization required to host the platform</li></ul>
+- Infrastructure layer consists hardware the infrastructure and virtualization required to host the platform

 | Layer            | Layer          |
 | ---------------- | -------------- |